omnetpp/docs.omnetpp.org/tictoc/index.md

 an output vector (a sequence of (time,value) pairs, sort of a time series).
 We also calculate mean, standard deviation, minimum, maximum values per node, and write them into a file at the end of the simulation.
-Then we'll use tools from the @opp IDE to analyse the output files.
+Then we'll use tools from the OMNeT++ IDE to analyse the output files.

 For that, we add an output vector object (which will record the data into `Tictoc15-#0.vec`) and a histogram object (which also calculates mean, etc)